-Yes, a reminder email will be sent to you three days in advance.
+Yes, a reminder email will be sent to you 72 hours and 24 hours in advance of your shift.
 However, please be sure to mark your calendar and always check your email for updated information.

 Yes.
 The portal administers to all types of volunteer opportunities.
 However, if you are a court-ordered volunteer, you must make sure the opportunity you are applying for allows court-ordered volunteers to earn community service hours.
 You will find this information in the detailed description about the opportunity.
 Upon completion of your hours, an official log of your volunteer hours can be printed and attached to your court or school forms.

 There is a 20-hour minimum requirement to volunteer outside of the home and family environment in order to graduate from a Douglas County high school.
 All hours must be documented legibly and verified by a volunteer coordinator.
 Volunteer hours are noted on the student’s transcript.
 Hours for graduation can begin after the successful completion of eighth grade.
 Douglas County School District (DCSD) recommends completion of the hours by the end of third quarter of a student’s senior year.
 For a complete list of acceptable and unacceptable volunteering, visit the DCSD website.